MU-Enigma/Hacktoberfest_2020/Problems/Problem_4/README.md

 # Problem 4
-Write a program that inputs a value n and prints the following pattern on the screen:'
+Write a program that inputs a value n and prints the following pattern on the screen:

 ### Example:
 ```